montlewis/PerchCMS-Typinator-Set/README.md

 ~~~~

 _**So only the field values that you specify are output to the editor**_ as the code block is created based on your input.
-One caviat here is the Value attribute...
-The expansion will output quotes around the value field unles you've specified a `perch_get` function.
-So if you're doing something with variables here, and in fact this applies to some of the other expansions, be aware that you may have to remove the quotes around values in those cases.
-Perhaps there's a way to improve upon this in the future.

 ## Function Guides
-Another type of expansion provides kind of a guide to Perch's attributes and functions.
-For example, here is a abreviation `psFunctions\` that presents the following:
+Another type of expansion provides a guide to Perch's attributes and functions for a particular app space or special field types.
+For example, here is the expansion `psFunctions\` that presents the following:

 ![SHOP FUNCTIONS](https://github.com/montlewis/PerchCMS-Typinator-Set/raw/master/shop_functions.png)